sophiaas/graph-bispectrum/README.md

 Graphbispectrum
 ================

-Use bispectrum on symmetric group to solve (*cough*) graph isomorphism.
+Use the bispectrum on the symmetric group to solve graph isomorphism.

 ## Setup